 Access to competencies will be suspended if payment is not received by the 20th of the month.
 During service suspension, students will not be allowed to engage in any academically related activities.
 In order to re-activate account, student needs to contact their Student Success Coach along with submitting the amount of the past due payment.
 Once payment is received, the student's access will be restored by the end of the following business day.
-The student's ability to continue in the program will be subject to all other policies and requirements of the MyWay at UMHB program.
-UMHB reserves the right to require payment in full at beginning of each term for any student who has two or more delinquent payments in any six-month term.
+In addition to service suspension, a \$50 late payment fee may be assessed on the 21st of the month to those students who are either past due in settling their account or not making monthly payments as agreed.